Avishai Margalit: Career

 In 1970, Margalit started teaching as an assistant professor at the philosophy department of the Hebrew University where he stayed throughout his academic career, climbing the ladder of academic promotions.
 In 1998–2006 he was appointed the Shulman Professor of Philosophy, and in 2006 he retired as a professor emeritus from the Hebrew University.
 Since 2006 Margalit has been the George Kennan Professor at the Institute for Advanced Study in Princeton, New Jersey.
 He is also a member of the Center for the Study of Rationality at the Hebrew University.

 Margalit was a visiting scholar at Harvard University (1974–5); a visiting fellow at Wolfson College, Oxford (1979–80); a visiting professor at the Free University of Berlin and a fellow at the Max Planck Institute, Berlin (1984–5); a visiting fellow at St Antony's College, Oxford (1990); a Rockefeller fellow at the Center for Human Values, Princeton University (1995–6), a scholar at the Russell Sage Foundation in New York (2001–2002) and Senior Fellow at the Global Law Program at NYU (2004–5).
 In addition, he held short-term visiting professorships at the Central European University in Budapest and at the European University Institute in Florence.

 In 1999, Margalit delivered the Horkheimer Lectures at the University of Frankfurt, on The Ethics of Memory.
 In 2001–2002 he delivered the inaugural lectures at Oxford University as the first Bertelsman Professor there.
 In 2005 he delivered the Tanner Lectures at Stanford University.

 Political activity

 Margalit was among the founders of the "Moked" political party in 1973 and contributed to the writing of its platform.
+He was fifteenth on the party's list for the 1973 Knesset elections, but the party won only one seat.
 In 1975 he participated in the founding of the Israeli Council for Israeli-Palestinian Peace, and in 1978 he belonged to the first group of leaders of Peace Now.
 In addition, in the 1990s Margalit served on the board of B'Tselem, the Israeli Information Center for Human Rights in the Occupied Territories.